-Not knowing the reason for spiritual warfare or demonic presence in a dream is not necessary to exercising your spiritual authority over it in Jesus’ Name.
+Not knowing the reason for spiritual warfare or demonic presence in a dream is not necessary to exercise your spiritual authority over it in Jesus’ Name.
 Simply, you do not need to put up with it.

-However the Holy Spirit may lead you to ask, ‘what is the reason for this?’
+However, the Holy Spirit may lead you to ask, ‘What is the reason for this?’

-- Is it personal spiritual warfare coming against God’s purposes for you, your ministry or your family?
+- Is it personal spiritual warfare coming against God’s purposes for you, your ministry, or your family?